OctopusDeploy/blog/blog/2021-08/insights-from-our-optimizing-octopus-webinar/index.md

 ---
-title: Insights from our ‘Optimizing Octopus’ webinar
+title: Insights from our Optimizing Octopus webinar
-description: See the key insights from our recent 'Optimizing Octopus' webinar
+description: See the key insights from our recent 'Optimizing Octopus' webinar.
-author: Andy Corrigan
+author: andrew.corrigan@octopus.com
 visibility: private
-published: 3021-01-01
+published: 2021-08-09-1400
 metaImage:
 bannerImage:
 bannerImageAlt:
 isFeatured: false
 tags:
-  - tag
+  - DevOps
 ---

 In [our recent webinar](https://octopus.com/events/optimizing-octopus-deploy-with-clear-measure), Clear Measure’s Chris Thomas joined Derek Campbell to talk about ways to optimize Octopus Deploy for the best possible experience.